Climate & Sustainability Action Plan

 Penn’s Climate and Sustainability Action Plan is our roadmap to a cleaner future.

-Penn’s Climate and Sustainability Action Plan 3.0 unites our entire University community in a common mission to shift towards more sustainable practices and policies.
+Penn’s Climate and Sustainability Action Plan (4.0) unites our entire University community in a common mission to shift towards more sustainable practices and policies.
 The Climate & Sustainability Action Plan (CSAP) outlines our intent and action to mitigate climate impacts, adapt to emerging environmental conditions, and prepare our university—and our students—to lead in a rapidly evolving world.
 One such goal, a 100% carbon-neutral campus by 2042, is ambitious yet achievable through the many programs and initiatives led by Penn Sustainability.

 The University's signing of the Presidents’ Climate Commitment in 2007 charged Penn to develop a strategic plan outlining the University’s goals for carbon reduction.
 Penn’s Climate Action Plan (CAP) was unveiled in 2009 and set the roadmap for Penn’s work toward environmental sustainability through efforts in seven areas: Academics, Utilities & Operations, Physical Environment, Waste & Recycling, Purchasing, Transportation, and Outreach & Engagement.

 To stay current with technologies and climate challenges, our action plan is updated every five years with new goals, progress, and strategies.
-Today in its third iteration, the CSAP continues to outline our plan to combat climate change and adapt to environmental shifts for a more sustainable future.
+Today in its fourth iteration, the CSAP continues to outline our plan to combat climate change and adapt to environmental shifts for a more sustainable future.

 Our Goals